cardsurf/text-to-speech-applet/README.md

 2. Enable the applet in Cinnammon settings

 ##To start reading
-Highlight the text to read.
+1. Highlight the text to read
-Click on the applet to start reading the text.
+2. Click on the applet to read the text

 ##To stop reading
-Click on the applet when the text is read.
+Click on the applet when the text is read

 ##To pause/resume reading
-Click the middle mouse button on the applet when the text is read.
+Click the middle mouse button on the applet when the text is read

-##Voice
+##Voice configuration
 To customize the voice command:

 1. Right click on the applet and click on "Configure"